andrewmarklloyd/do-app-firewall-entrypoint/README.md

 ## Required Environment Variables

 ```
-STATIC_INBOUND_IP: ip address to keep in the inbound rules
+STATIC_INBOUND_IPS: comma delimited list of ip addresses to keep in the inbound rules

 FIREWALL_NAME: name of the firewall in Digital Ocean to update